 COVID-19 and its induced lockdown forced people to rethink their priorities and find ways to engage themselves and also keep in touch with their loved ones.
 Individuals during this time heavily relied on the use of information technology.
 Whether it is the internet itself, social media, meeting apps, health apps, or shopping apps, all of these were the only lifelines for many of us when we were lawfully asked by our government not to head out and stay in our respective premises.
-Yet, another area where the internet and its application played an important role is the romantic relationship.
-The pandemic highlighted the importance of online romance as a way of connecting with partners and how it has helped manage relationships.
+Yet another area where the internet and its application played an important role is the romantic relationship between people.
+The pandemic highlighted the importance of online romance as a way of connecting with partners and how it has helped to manage relationships.
 Both committed and non-committed youth showed inflated use of the internet during this time.
-Still, online romance helped in reducing loneliness and relationship anxiety only for committed youths, it seemed to increase the same in the case of non-committed youth explaining that it is the nature of the relationship (committed vs. non-committed) that works as a moderating factor between online romance and increasing/decreasing of relationship anxiety and loneliness.
+Despite that, online romance helped in reducing loneliness and relationship anxiety only for committed youths; it seemed to increase the same in the case of non-committed youth, explaining that it is the nature of the relationship (committed vs. non-committed) that works as a moderating factor between online romance and increasing/decreasing of relationship anxiety and loneliness.
 Moreover, the study shows that online romance is positively related to online relationship initiation and internet essentiality.